 Australia is one of the many countries that make up the Asia Pacific region, a diverse part of the world ranging from island archipelagos, snow-capped mountain villages, and lush rainforests to huge cities, bustling streetscapes and religious meccas.
 But beneath the Lonely Planet blurbs and holiday snaps is a region rich in complexity.
 This seven-part series will examine the countries and regions we work in on a level you might not often be exposed to.

 While the Autonomous Region of Bougainville is technically a part of Papua New Guinea, it has an identity all its own.

 Here are 10 things you probably don’t know about Bougainville.

 1. Bougainville is an autonomous region within Papua New Guinea

-While geographically located within Papua New Guinea, Bougainvilleans are, as their name suggests, autonomous to a degree.
+While geographically part of the Solomon Islands archipelago but politically part of Papua New Guinea, Bougainvilleans are – as their name suggests – autonomous to a degree.
 They have their own government, the Autonomous Bougainville Government, which was established in 2000 following a peace agreement between the Government of Papua New Guinea and the Bougainville Revolutionary Army.
 Despite this, Bougainvilleans still vote in Papua New Guinea’s elections, and are financially supported by Papua New Guinea.

 2. A 10-year Civil War killed huge portions of the population